msf4-0/workflow_instruction_version2.1/README.md

 ## implementation guide
 1. [Install Python](https://www.python.org/downloads/) (Install or update to 3.12.1 or higher)
-2. [Install MySQL](https://dev.mysql.com/downloads/installer/) (Take the newest version, do not download the web version, install the full version)
+2. [Install MySQL](https://dev.mysql.com/downloads/installer/) (Take the 8.0.35 version or higher, do not download the web version, install the full version)
 3. [Install PIP](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/) (If pip is not found you need to go to the link, note that if you have downloaded Python 2.7.
 9+ and Python 3.4+ you will have pip)
 4. Download the Work Instruction folder
 5. Open your terminal and navigate to the downloaded folder